 We loved this pack for traveling, but the bottle holders were a bit smaller than we'd prefer.

 Made of 210 denier nylon along the front and 420 denier packcloth on the bottom, the Daylight is built with moderately durable materials and should withstand the rigors of typical daypack use.
 We would expect this pack to last for many adventures.
-The Camelbak Rim Runner is far more durable, while the Flash 18 is less durable.
-If climbing is a function you want in a pack, we think that these are better options.
-While the Flash isn't particularly durable, it is lightweight and much cheaper than the Daylite.
+If climbing is a function you want in a pack, we think that burlier, simpler packs are better options.

-For $50, the Daylite is a pretty good deal for what you get.
-While our reviewers ultimately preferred the more expensive Deuter Speed Lite ($80) because it is a little more versatile, some testers like the simplicity and design appeal of the Daylite.
+The Daylite is a pretty good deal for what you get.
+While our reviewers ultimately preferred the versatility of some more expensive packs, some testers like the simplicity and design appeal of the Daylite.
+It's great for people just looking for a simple, panel-loading pack.

 This tester loved this packs simple and clean design.
 It has the feature he needed without extra fluff.